Workplace injury prevention grants

 New Zealand Trucking Association - $850,000

-The New Zealand Trucking Association, together with the National Road Carriers Association Inc, AutoSense Ltd, Fatigue Management Fit For Duty Ltd, and Success Formula Ltd, aim to develop a set of tools, information, resources, and training material tailored to the transport industry focused on improving workplace safety and worker wellbeing.
+The New Zealand Trucking Association, together with the National Road Carriers Association Inc, AutoSense Ltd, Fatigue Management Fit For Duty Ltd, have partnered to create HARMfree Transport and Logistics – an online platform that provides tools, information, resources, and training material tailored to the transport industry focused on improving workplace safety and worker wellbeing.

 The project includes the implementation of a Good Work Design approach to address psychosocial risks of workers in the transport sector to reduce injury.